 Physician Assistants must graduate from programs accredited by the Accreditation Review Commission for Education for the Physician Assistant (ARC-PA), be certified by the National Commission for Certification of Physician Assistants, and be licensed or registered by the individual’s state board of medical examiners.
-Continued certification requires 100 hours of continuing medical education every two years and passing the recertification examination every six years.
+Continued certification requires 100 hours of continuing medical education every two years and passing the recertification examination every ten years.
 The proficiency and cost effectiveness of the physician assistant demonstrate PAs are an important source of health care within the state of Colorado, nationally and internationally.

 Physician Assistants work in a variety of clinical practice settings with physicians.
-They may work in any setting from large academic institutions to remote rural areas.
-PAs may work in hospitals, single and multi-specialty practice groups, public and private clinics, armed services and many other settings.
-In short, PAs work in every area of medicine including primary care and specialty and subspecialty practice.
+PAs may work in any setting from large academic institutions to remote rural areas.
+PAs work in hospitals, single and multi-specialty practice groups, public and private clinics, armed services and many other settings.
+PAs work in every area of medicine including primary care and specialty and subspecialty practice.
 More information on the work setting and salaries of PAs may be found through the American Academy of Physician Assistants (AAPA).